Support the Redford Center

 We are a nonprofit, 501(c)3 organization and depend on donations to do our work.
 If you believe in the potential of film to inspire change and would like to help support our programs, you can donate online

-or by mail, send a check payable to the Redford Center to:
+, or send a check payable to the Redford Center to:

 Redford Center, GIFTS